d-kozak/mongo-assignment/Assignment.md

 ```

 ## 10) Remove noise
 For this task I decided to remove all the reviews that are older than 1.1.2018.
+The reason is the same as in the discretizing task.
+Older reviews are not so relevant.
 This can be done using the following query.
 ```js
 db.reviews.aggregate([
     {